ionajosephine/cheerful/README.md

 ## Usage

-As it is still in development the gem is not reliable in all apps or with all terminal programs however the expected behaviour is that when you have a syntax error show in your terminal logs during development it will be shown in magenta rather than the standard grey.
+As it is *still in development* the gem is ⚠️ not reliable in all apps or with all terminal programs.
+However the expected behaviour is that when you have a syntax error show in your terminal logs during development it will be shown in magenta 🎀 rather than the standard grey.
 This helps you to see quickly and clearly what type of error it is rather than straining your eyes to find the useful bit!

 ## Contributing